 These new projects were given the name of “altcoins” - still used today to refer to any cryptocurrency other than Bitcoin.

 One of the first such forks was Litecoin (LTC), which was designed to be “the silver to Bitcoin’s gold”, as per the words of its creator, Charlie Lee.
-As of today, Litecoin sits at #5 in terms of market capitalisation for all cryptocurrencies.
+As of today, Litecoin sits outside the top 20 coins in terms of market capitalisation for all cryptocurrencies, gradually declining in significance having been 3rd behind Bitcoin and Ethereum.

 On the more contentious side, we’ve learned how Bitcoin Cash split from Bitcoin, spurring a new way of bootstrapping a new network by taking advantage of the existing network with the dubious promise of “free money.”